theredditbandit/suave-supernovae/README.md

 #### GitHub Codespaces

-> **Note**: GitHub Codespaces is a paid service.
-At the time of writing, it offers 60 hours of development time for free every month.
-Use with care.

 1. Ensure that you have access to [GitHub Codespaces](https://github.com/features/codespaces).

 2. Navigate to the GitHub repository for the project.